Alexander Migala

 About Me

 Hi!
-My name is Alex, and I am a Physics PhD Student at UC San Diego.
-I am most interested in fundamental physics.
-I currently study applications of machine learning for use in experimental rare nuclear event searches.
-In my freetime, I enjoy reading classical Russian literature and popular science books.
+My name is Alex, and I am a 2nd-year physics PhD Student at UC San Diego.
+I am most interested in fundamental theoretical physics.

 Education